-Potential changes to fishery-based tourism are likely to be minimal (see Section 10.2.7.
-During 2013 and 2014, 15 per cent of domestic visitors to Eyre Peninsula (from Whyalla to the Western Australian border) visited terrestrial parks (South Australian Tourism Commission unpublished data).
-Possible benefits of the FHMP for tourism include (Bailey et al. 2012a, b):
+Changes to fishery-based tourism are likely to be minimal (see Section 10.2.7).
+During 2013 and 2014, 43 and 9 per cent of domestic visitors to Kangaroo Island and the Fleurieu Peninsula, respectively, visited terrestrial parks (South Australian Tourism Commission unpublished data).
+Possible benefits of the EMP for tourism include (Bailey et al. 2012a, b):

-- more natural ecosystems, including greater size and abundance of some fish within SZs - less boating traffic due to the absence of fishing boats within SZs - greater investment certainty for tourism operators due to protection to ecosystems.
+- more natural ecosystems, including greater size and abundance of some fish within SZs - less boating traffic due to the absence of fishing boats within SZs - greater investment certainty for tourism operators due to protection to ecosystems provided by zoning restrictions.